voidref/gfxCardStatus/README.md

-# gfxCardStatus
+# noNvidia
 by Cody Krieger

-gfxCardStatus is an open-source menu bar application for OS X that allows users of dual GPU MacBook Pros to monitor the status of, and switch between said GPUs.
+noNvidia is an open-source menu bar application for OS X that allows users of dual GPU MacBook Pros to monitor the status of, and switch between said GPUs.

 ## License